Can I change my mind after listing my home for sale and signing a listing agreement?

 What to Expect

-Your Home will be Placed on Withdrawn Status
+Your home will be placed on Withdrawn Status

 About Your Listing Agreement

 While the realtor’s time and expenses start incurring from the beginning of the process, the realtor doesn’t receive their commission until the closing process is complete.
 This is why the listing agreement is so important.
-Because it helps protect the realtor from spending their time and money without some confidence they will be reimbursed through the commission.
+Because it helps protect the realtor from spending their time and money without some confidence that they will be reimbursed through the commission.

 Although the listing agreement is a legally binding document, your realtor may be able to work with you to cancel the contract or make necessary adjustments based on your situation.
-To prevent any hardship or un-recoverable expenses, it’s best to communicate with your realtor as early as possible if you find you are unable to move forward with the sale of your home.
+To prevent any hardship or unrecoverable expenses, it’s best to communicate with your realtor as early as possible if you find you are unable to move forward with the sale of your home.

-You Cannot Sell the House Privately or with another Agent within the Timeframe of the Listing Agreement
+You cannot sell the House Privately or with another Agent within the time frame of the Listing Agreement

 No one can force you to sell a home.
 But if you have already signed a contract with an agent and then changed your mind, you cannot sell the property for the time mentioned in the agreement.

 Yes, your property will be withdrawn from the listings, but that does not free you from the contract.
-If you truly have no intention to sell your home, simply abide by the listing agreement and wait it out for the term stated.
+If you truly have no intention to sell your home, abide by the listing agreement and wait it out for the term stated.

 Leave a Reply